 Alexandria R. Murphy is a 2L law student and Public Interest Law Fellow at the University of Massachusetts School of Law at Dartmouth in the class of 2021.
 Murphy graduated in May 2018 from Worcester State University in Worcester, MA, with a B.A. in Communication and Criminal Justice and a minor in Pre-Law.

-Murphy is heavily involved in the campus community at WSU.
+Murphy was heavily involved in the campus community at WSU.